treehouses/remote/README.md

 1. After the application is opened, you will get to the dashboard where pirateship, docker and cmd buttons will be displayed.

-2. Inorder to connect with raspsberry pi wiith bluetooth.
+2. Inorder to connect with raspsberry pi with bluetooth.
 Please click the three vertical dots or menu icon visible at the right handside of the application.

 3. Please click on the three vertical dots visible to display a drop down list of `insecure-connect`.
 Please click on that to display the devices that are on bluetooth around you.